Attendance and Participation: 15%

 I am happy to contribute both to the lesson and its preparation.
 In fact, I ask that you meet with me (ideally as a group!) at least a week prior to your assigned presentation date.
 You must have finalized your reading assignments one week prior to your date so we can distribute them to your colleagues; please send me a comprehensive list, formatted to match our syllabus “house style,” with links to / copies of all materials, so I can post everything to our website.

-Given all the disruptions and traumas of 2020, I want to ensure that this project is not a burden or a source of stress!
+Given all the disruptions and traumas of the pandemic era, I want to ensure that this project is not a burden or a source of stress!
 It’s meant to be self-validating and generative, an opportunity to share your expertise and interests.
 I hope it’s fun, too!
 If “group work” is too burdensome, please focus on your own individual — informal! low-pressure! — presentations, and imagine the “group” part as a means to make connections to, to build community with, your classmates around that work.
 Certainly a useful skill in these times.
-If your group members are distributed across time zones, we can be creative in devising asynchronous formats.
 And while I do hope that everyone contributes reliably and constructively, you will not be held responsible if a particular member of your group proves unresponsive.
 Please feel free to consult with me regarding any problematic group dynamics.

 Your lesson is worth 20% of your final grade.